danielpeace7/Simon-Game/README.md

 # Simon-Game
-Created the Simon using jQuery, still working on my JavaScript and jQuery
+Created the Simon Game using jQuery, still working on my JavaScript and jQuery